MedAI-Clemson/dicom-media-exporter/Readme.md

 * `media_type`: the type of output media, either `video` or `image`

 ## FFmpeg
-DME uses FFmpeg to encode DICOM single- and multi-frame images as image and video files.
+DME uses FFmpeg to encode DICOM multi-frame images as video files.
 Before using DME, FFmpeg must be installed and accessible via the `$PATH` environment variable.

 There are a variety of ways to install FFmpeg:
 * The [official download links](https://ffmpeg.org/download.html).